Vegetarian's Japan Guide

 One of the things that you might want to check out is the pillars.
 While they probably won’t look much different from other wooden pillars elsewhere, many were from the 16th century.

-From the top floor of the castle, you can get a wide view of Matsumoto City and the northern Japanese Alps.
+From the castle’s top floor, you can get a wide view of Matsumoto City and the northern Japanese Alps.
 In the Sengoku period, it is where the samurais confirmed if there were any signs of the enemy.

 In the center of the ceiling, the castle’s object of worship is enshrined.
 The castle’s god is called Nijūrokuya-shin (二十六夜神).
 It is believed that because of his protection, Matsumoto Castle still exists today.